canalplus/rx-player/doc/api/Representation_Selection/getVideoRepresentation.md

 - `null` if no video track is enabled right now.
 - `undefined` if no video content has been loaded yet or if its information is unknown.

-In case it a video track is set and its properties is known, the `getVideoRepresentation` method will return an object with the following properties:
+If a video track is set and its properties are known, the `getVideoRepresentation` method will return an object with the following properties:

 - `id` (`string`): The id used to identify this Representation.
 No other video Representation for the same [Period](../../Getting_Started/Glossary.md#period) will have